-Creating the most trusted, transparent and collaborative supply chain for food.
+To create the most trusted, transparent and collaborative supply chain platform.

-We are a team of commercial, operational and technology executives who care deeply about reducing food waste, food risk, and food insecurity.
+We are a team of commercial, operational and technology executives who care deeply about reducing waste, risk, and insecurity.

 Active in food- and health-related causes in our community, we are driven to bring our skills, experience, passion and focus to this issue, to scale our collective impact to feed a growing planet, more safely and more efficiently.